astoned/Guttag-2013-Finger-Exercises/README.md

 #keeps track of the number of iterations used to find the root.
 Use that code as
 #part of a program that compares the efficiency of Newton-Raphson and bisection
 #search.
 (You should discover that Newton-Raphson is more efficient.)

+Finger 4.1

+#Finger exercise: Write a function isIn that accepts two strings as arguments
+#and returns True if either string occurs anywhere in the other, and False
+#otherwise.
+Hint: you might want to use the built-in str operation in .